 - Upsetting dreams or nightmares

-- Severe emotional distress or physical reactions to anything that reminds you of the event
+- Getting severely upset or overwhelmed when anything reminds you of the event

 - Trying to avoid thinking or talking about the event